Effective Email Marketing Strategies and Tips for Successful Campaigns

 Traffic generation

-While making a profit is certainly the main goal of any email marketing strategy, it should never be your only goal.
+While making profit is certainly the ultimate goal of any email marketing strategy, it should never be your only one.
 If your email marketing gets too aggressive, it’ll scare prospects away and make them hit the unsubscribe button.
-Create additional valuable information and send them to your website, getting backlinks and increasing traffic on the way.
+To avoid it, offer them valuable information in your emails and send them to your website with your CTAs, getting backlinks and increasing traffic.

-With captivating subject lines and compelling CTAs, you can direct the attention of your subscribers and promote pages on your website that don’t receive enough traffic.
-Your subscribers will get something more than just emails, you’ll get the much-wanted traffic.
+With captivating subject lines and compelling CTAs, you can capture the attention of your subscribers and promote pages on your website that don’t receive enough traffic.
+Your subscribers will get something more than just emails — you’ll get the much-wanted traffic.

 Brand awareness

-Usually, companies maintain a single visual style in all their marketing materials: the same colors, fonts, logos, tones of voice.
-Emails are another place to flash the image of your brand.
+Usually, companies maintain a single visual style in all their marketing materials: the same colors, fonts, logos, tone of voice.
+Emails are another asset to support your brand identity.

 Emails are one extra place for Starbucks to remind you of their brand and its trademark colors, fonts, and the logo.
 Source: Really Good Emails